-How to cope with having fleshy human brain
+How to cope with having a fleshy human brain [see within blog graph]

 So, what is personal knowledge management?
-TLDR, it's a name for the process of organizing your tasks, thoughts, information you know, so a fairly useful concept.
+TLDR, it's a process of organizing your tasks, thoughts and information important to you, so a fairly useful practice.

 I guess almost everyone at least at some point of their life tried to bring more organization: used a calendar, checklists, notebook etc. Perhaps you also were learning something and were wondering of more efficient ways of memorizing, organizing and acting on that information.